CalvesGEH/VoiceCraftAPI/README.md

 The API will be accessible on http://localhost:8245.

+Note for Windows users: You may need to change `install_voicecraftapi.sh` and `run_api.sh` from a CRLF to an LF End of Line Sequence format to allow the Dockerfile to read these files correctly.

 ## Uninstalling

 I have also provided a script which will uninstall VoiceCraftAPI except for the APT packages required, those can be manually uninstalled if you'd like.